 A brief overview of my research.

 This decade, I have revisited the BL cloud and climate change problem over land with the equilibrium BL model and a coupled carbon cycle, and completed a review of LBA research insights into land-atmosphere coupling.
 I have contributed to two global studies, one comparing land surface heat flux estimates and a second looking at recent trends in the tropical hydrological cycle.
 I contributed to a paper that evaluates the cloud fields in three reanalyses using ARM data from the Southern Great Plains site.
-I also contributed to two papers, formulating a new probabalistic-bulk model for the coupled mixed later and shallow convection layers.
+I contributed to the development of a new probabilistic model for the growth of the mixed layer and shallow convection.

-In recent years, I have started to shift my focus to address the impact of global change locally in Vermont.
-I am working on Vermont climate change indicators; and using the Seasonal climate transitions to explain climate feedback processes to an interested public.
+In recent years, I have addressed the impact of global change locally in Vermont.
+I have worked on Vermont climate change indicators; and using the Seasonal climate transitions to explain climate feedback processes to an interested public.
 I have also worked with the State Agency of Natural Resources on climate change adaptation planning.
-The past seven years (2005-2012) my work was supported by the National Science Foundation under Grant AGS-0529797 - you can see a highlight here.
+The past seven years (2005-2012) my work was supported by the National Science Foundation under Grant AGS-0529797.

 My aim is to write papers that can be understood by both traditional scientific audiences, other professionals and the public.
-For this we need receptive journals – because not all our traditional journals accept that ‘plain English’ has real advantages over technical jargon!
+This is an interesting challenge, since few of our traditional journals accept that ‘plain English’ has real advantages over technical jargon!
 So in parallel, I am writing articles to broaden our collective understanding of our responsibility as Earth scientists for clear, open public communication.
-I also write articles for the Sunday environment section of two Vermont newspapers, based on a different model, summarized in Environmental journalism revisited.
+I write articles for the Sunday environment section of two Vermont newspapers, based on a different model, summarized in Environmental journalism revisited.
 I also lecture extensively around the Vermont.
 Humanity will be unable to deal with climate change, both in terms of mitigation and adaptation, until a broad spectrum of society is fluent in discussing the issues and the choices we face.
 It is time for scientists to consider more deeply our responsibilities to society and to the Earth.

 My research in the 2000s addressed land-surface-atmosphere-cloud coupling, the field programs LBA and BOREAS, and reanalysis evaluation.
 This was partly data analysis, partly evaluation of models with data, and partly developing new conceptual frameworks.
+I contributed to the development at ECMWF of a new land-surface parameterization for ERA-40, a revised surface hydrology scheme, and to improved modeling of the diurnal cycle of convection.
 I worked on an idealized framework for studying the diurnal cycle over land over Amazonia.
 I worked extensively on quantifying the surface SW impact of clouds, using the concept of effective cloud albedo.
 This gives symmetric roles to the surface and clouds in the surface energy budget.
 I developed several important idealized models which coupled land-surface processes to radiative processes: models for the equilibrium BL over land (with and without vegetation coupling) and for the nocturnal BL and the diurnal cycle.
 I wrote several important reviews: on understanding global hydrometeorology, land-atmosphere coupling, and the Amazonian boundary layer.